Everything You Need to Know About Arbequina Olive Trees

 Remove any weeds or turfgrass and clear away any debris from the site.
 Dig a hole that is roughly twice the width of the root ball.
 Backfill the hole with soil, then water gently to settle the roots.

-If you choose to plant your Arbequina olive tree in a container, choose a pot that has drainage holes for watering and that is 1.5-2 times the width of the container your tree arrived in.
+- If you choose to plant your Arbequina olive tree in a container, choose a pot that has drainage holes for watering and that is about two times the width of the container your tree arrived in.

 Growing Conditions

-Arbequina olive trees are low-maintenance, able to tolerate many different soil types, a range of sunlight, and able to withstand temperatures as low as 20 degrees Fahrenheit.
+Arbequina olive trees are low-maintenance, able to tolerate many different soil types and a range of sunlight, and are able to withstand temperatures as low as 20 degrees Fahrenheit.

 Can you eat Arbequina olives?

-Yes, Arbequina olives are fleshy, meaty black olives that can be eaten as a snack, used to make oil, and more.
+Yes, you can eat Arbequina olives.
+They are fleshy, meaty black olives that you can eat as a snack, use to make oil, and more.

 Your Arbequina olive tree will start producing fruit within 2–4 years of planting.